nodetool-ai/nodetool/README.md

 2. **Remote Execution**:
    - **Replicate, OpenAI, and Anthropic**: Outsource heavy GPU workloads to cloud services, allowing you to leverage powerful models without the need for expensive hardware.

-NodeTool includes a **Model Manager**, which allows you to browse cached local models and download recommended models from the Hugging Face Hub.

 ![NodeTool](nodetool.png)

 By simplifying access to advanced AI technologies, NodeTool provides a creative space for both newcomers and experienced users to build powerful solutions for content creation, data analysis, automation, and more.